 Whew, you’re making good progress so far!
 We know this isn’t always the easiest, so give yourself a little break today.
 You deserve it, and the last thing you want to do is burn yourself out.

-While you’re posted up on the couch and watching the latest Netflix comedy special, go ahead and claim a free $5 Amazon gift card.
-Yup — a treat yo‘self gesture and a way to add a little more room to your budget next week.
+While you’re posted up on the couch and watching the latest Netflix comedy special, go ahead and earn some extra money in your downtime.

 Day 7: Stop Wasting Money on Your Monthly Bills